 Next To Skin is usually shortened to NTS and I think that’s a point worth mentioning as I rarely seem to see combat shirts worn that way.
-I’d never deny that there are some situations where either an insulating base layer or a close fitting super-fast wicking under shirt can make sense under a combat shirt, but as a general rule I’ve generally not worn anything an underneath them myself.
-If it’s cold and you’re wearing armour then that will keep in a lot of heat, there are also specific combat shirts manufactured using softshell and fleece fabrics; if it’s cold and you’re not in armour then a jacket obviously makes far more sense.
+I’d never deny that there are some situations where either an insulating base layer or a close fitting super-fast wicking under shirt can make sense when worn under a combat shirt, but as a general rule I’ve generally not worn anything an underneath them myself.
+If it’s cold and you’re wearing armour then said armour will keep in a lot of heat, there are also specific combat shirts manufactured using softshell and fleece fabrics; if it’s cold and you’re not in armour then a jacket obviously makes far more sense.

 Depending on the exact fabric composition and fit of your combat shirt it may in some instances potentially be prudent to go with a synthetic, fast drying base layer with a tight fit, but generally more layers does equate to more retention of heat, so the best bet is to make sure you buy a shirt which is thin, allows air flow and dries rapidly in the crucial areas.
 All of the above being reasons I’m a big advocate of the issued MTP UBACS if you’re on a budget and the UF-Pro Strike XT if you want to spend a bit more (to name 2 prime examples).
-This is assuming FR is not a requirement for you in whatever your task may be, flame risk changes the game and very much reorganises your priorities.
+This is assuming FR is not a requirement for you in whatever your task may be, as flame risk changes the game and very much reorganises your priorities.